NoWiresGB/RFM69GwDecoder/INSTALL.md

 * Copy RFM69GwToInfluxBridge.py to /usr/local/bin/ (make sure that the file is executable)
+* Copy rfm69gwtoinfluxbridge.conf to /usr/local/etc/ (set the correct parameters in there)
 * Copy rfm69gwtoinfluxbridge.service to /etc/systemd/system

 * Install service using